Monday, November 3, 2025

 It’s not curable, but it is manageable.

-Apparently, he should have had another recheck after the clinic gave him steroid eye drops, as they can cause increased eye pressure, which could lead to glaucoma.
+Apparently, he should have had a recheck after the walk‑in clinic gave him the first round of steroid drops, since those can raise eye pressure and lead to glaucoma.

-He also has to wash his eyelashes with a solution they sell: I’m not entirely sure why, and they also sold him some kind of warming patch.
+He also has to wash his eyelashes with a special solution, though I’m not entirely sure why, and they sent him home with some kind of warming patch.

 We stopped at Walmart on the way home to kill some time while CVS filled his prescription.